 - Integrations are limited: Although OnPay integrates smoothly with the third-party tools listed on its website, those options are limited.
 There were less than 20 third-party tools at last count.
 All the other products on this list offer a far more robust portfolio of integrations.

 One notable deficiency is the inability of a payroll administrator to set up automatic payroll cycles.
 You have to go in and manually work through two screens and a confirmation page each time you run a payroll cycle with OnPay.

 This probably isn’t a huge hurdle for a small company with only a few employees or a payroll that fluctuates.
 But for a company with a large workforce of salaried employees, this can quickly become an unnecessary burden.
 Other products on my list, like Gusto, Paychex, and ADP do offer this set-it-and-forget-it convenience.

 While OnPay strives to be easy to use, there are some aspects where users struggle or face seemingly unnecessary annoyance.

 One user we interviewed cited trying to find individual 401(k) information as an example.
 “I have to go into the 401(k) listing and then unclick everybody that I don’t want.
 I’d rather be able to just … click the person I want and run the report.”

-Then, there’s the lack of a mobile app for administrators or employees.
+Then there’s the lack of a mobile app for administrators or employees.
 OnPay claims its website allows users to run payroll from anywhere with “just one bar of reception.”
-Yet there is something more intuitive and easier about a well-designed app.
+But a well-designed app is simply more intuitive and easier to use.
 Both Paychex and ADP have robust mobile apps.
 Even Gusto offers a limited mobile app for basic employee self-service.

 A somewhat more niche issue arises for businesses that operate in places with municipal taxes.
 OnPay can’t handle local taxes, so if your business is subject to these, you’ll want a payroll service that can manage them for you.
 All the other choices on my list offer this service.